LukasKalbertodt/beaver/README.md

 Busy Beaver
 ===========

-An application that analyses/simulates all possible N-state turing machines with tape alphabet = {0, 1}, where `N` is given as command line argument.
+An application that analyses/simulates all possible N-state Turing machines with tape alphabet = {0, 1}, where `N` is given as command line argument.
 All TMs are generated, then categorized based on static analysis or their runtime behavior.
 Finally a summary of all results is printed.
 This is related to the [Busy Beaver game](https://en.wikipedia.org/wiki/Busy_Beaver_game).